California Driver Handbook - Lane Control

 - Instructed by construction or other signs to drive on the other side of the road because your side of the road is closed or blocked.

-You may turn left across a single set of double yellow lines to enter or exit a driveway, make a U-turn, or into or out of a private road.
+- Turning left across a single set of double yellow lines to enter or exit a driveway or private road, or make a U-turn.

 Two sets of solid double yellow lines spaced 2 feet or more apart are considered a barrier.
 Do not drive on or over this barrier, make a left turn, or a U-turn across it, except at designated openings (see diagram).